NETWAYS/jenkins-training/Docker/03_Integrate.md

 !SLIDE smbullets printonly
 # Docker As Jenkins Agent
-* Plugin: Docker Slaves Plugin
+* Plugin: "Docker Slaves Plugin"
 * Use an image running a Jenkins agent
 * Allows easy scaling of Jenkins
   - Especially with Kubernetes